psychology behind hugging a pillow and sleeping

 Oxytocin increases self-esteem, helps build trust, and stimulates feelings of optimism.
 It breaks down social barriers by assisting people to overcome their inhibitions and fears when placed in a social setting.

-According to the University of Toronto, oxytocin can reduce social anxieties, mood disorders, and shyness.
+The University of Toronto said oxytocin reduces social anxieties, mood disorders, and shyness.

 can't sleep without body pillow